ata-crtl/rfid-drawer-lock/README.md

 A simple NFC drawer lock built using an ESP32-C3, PN532 NFC reader, and an SG90 servo.

-I made this because I wanted a way to lock a drawer without dealing with keys or drilling into furniture.
+I made this because I wanted a way to lock a drawer without dealing with keys or drilling into furniture , i always seem to lose my keys and lock myself out :( .
 Just tap an authorised NFC card to unlock it, and tap again to lock it.

 **Onshape CAD**